-In Destructive Testing- a sample from the pipe is cut to performed tests
+In Destructive Testing- a sample from the pipe is cut to perform tests

-- The tensile test is done to check yield and ultimate tensile of the pipe.
-If required by the purchaser or by standard high or low-temperature tensile test are also performed.
+- The tensile test is done to check the yield and ultimate tensile of the pipe.
+If required by the purchaser or by standard high or low-temperature tensile tests are also performed.

-- Bend test / Guided bend test are used to check integrity of weld joint
+- Bend test / Guided bend test is used to check the integrity of weld joint

-- Flattening test examines ability of plastic deformation in pipe
+- The flattening test examines the ability of plastic deformation in a pipe

-- Impact test / Charpy V-Notch Test, check the ability of material to withstand under low-temperature conditions
+- Impact test / Charpy V-Notch Test, check the ability of a material to withstand low-temperature conditions

-- Creep test is done to check long term effect of temperature under constant load.
+- A creep test is done to check the long-term effect of temperature under constant load.

 Pipe Inspection – Hydro Test, NDT, Visual and Dimension

-To ensure product quality, during and after the production certain pipe inspection and non-destructive testing are performed on the body & weld of the pipe.
-These pipe inspection will check whether any physical defects are present in the pipe/weld, which may affect its performance during the service.
+To ensure product quality, during and after the production, certain pipe inspection and non-destructive testing are performed on the body & weld of the pipe.
+These pipe inspections will check whether any physical defects are present in the pipe/weld, which may affect its performance during the service.
 These testing are